How to Install Linux Kernel 6.2 on CentOS Stream EL9 or EL8

 dnf list available --disablerepo='*' --enablerepo=elrepo-kernel

-Once you’ve imported the ELRepo repository, you can install Linux Kernel 6.2 on your CentOS Stream 9 or CentOS Stream 8 Enterprise Linux distribution.
-Follow the steps below to complete the installation process.
+After importing the ELRepo repository, you can install Linux Kernel 6.6 on your CentOS Stream 9 or CentOS Stream 8 Enterprise Linux distribution.
+To do this, open your terminal and enter the following command:

 sudo dnf --enablerepo=elrepo-kernel install kernel-ml

-If you need the full suite of kernel packages, including Linux Kernel headers, modules, and extra modules, use the following command and remove any packages you don’t need.
-However, if you’re unsure, use the first command:
+If you require the full suite of kernel packages, including Linux Kernel headers, modules, and extra modules, use the following command:

 sudo dnf --enablerepo=elrepo-kernel install kernel-ml kernel-ml-core kernel-ml-headers kernel-ml-modules kernel-ml-modules-extra

-Once the installation is complete, reboot your system.
-During the boot window, select Kernel 6.2 if it’s not set as the default.
-Remember, you can switch to any kernel listed in the boot window if you encounter any issues.
+Once the installation is complete, it’s essential to reboot your system to apply the changes.
+During the boot window, select Kernel 6.7 if it’s not the default option.
+Remember that you can switch back to any kernel listed in the boot window if you encounter any issues with the new version.

 sudo reboot